chanzuckerberg/cryoet-data-portal/docs/tutorial_sample_boundaries.md

 #### 2. Album and copick-catalog (for processing steps)

-Comprehensive installation instructions for Album can be found on the [Album docs website](https://docs.album.solutions/en/latest/installation-instructions.html).
+Comprehensive installation instructions for Album can be found on the [Album docs website](https://docs.album.solutions/en/latest/installation-instructions.html), but in brief, to install Album use:

-TL;DR:
 ```bash
 conda create -n album album -c conda-forge
 conda activate album
 ```

 Now, add copick's Album catalog ([copick-catalog](https://github.com/copick/copick-catalog)) to your album installation and install the requried solutions by running the following commands:

 ```bash
 album add-catalog git@github.com:copick/copick-catalog.git